 By Air

-If you're coming from overseas, you’ll likely fly into Washington Dulles International Airport (IAD), located about 45 minutes from downtown D.C.
-This is the primary airport for international flights from Europe, Asia, and the Middle East.
+Most international travelers fly into Washington Dulles International Airport (IAD).
+It’s about 45 minutes from downtown D.C. and handles flights from Europe, Asia, and the Middle East.

-- Dulles International Airport (IAD): From IAD, the Silver Line Express Bus takes you directly to the Wiehle-Reston East Metro Station, where you can connect to the Silver Line and head into downtown D.C.
+- From IAD: Take the Silver Line Express Bus to Wiehle-Reston East Metro Station, then hop on the Silver Line into downtown.

-- Reagan National Airport (DCA): From DCA, it’s just a short ride on the Yellow or Blue Metro Lines directly into the city.
+- From DCA: Take the Yellow or Blue Metro Line directly into the city.
+Quick and easy.

 By Metro